Fede-stack/federicoravenda.github.io/_pages/about.md

 ## 🧑‍💻 Research Interests

-**Behavioral Health Monitoring**: Tailoring AI systems grounded in psychological principles  for the automatic screening of social media users, identifying behavioral disorders through digital footprints.
+**NLP 4 Mental Health**: Tailoring AI systems grounded in psychological principles  for the automatic screening of social media users, identifying behavioral disorders through digital footprints.

 **Interpretability in NLP**: Developing interpretable models to enhance understanding in clinical NLP applications.

 **Conversational AI**:  Research on retrieval-augmented generation techniques and conversational systems, exploring methods to create more context-aware and naturally flowing users interactions.

-## Publications
+I've created a repository that I regularly update with available datasets from the literature for NLP research in Mental Health, intended for all practitioners.
+If you're interested, check out the following link: https://github.com/Fede-stack/NLP-4-Mental-Health.
+And if you'd like to discuss any NLP-related topics, feel free to contact me at: *federico.ravenda [at] usi.ch*

 # Publications